18 Herbs You Should Avoid During Pregnancy

 1. Red Raspberry Leaf:

-Here’s a herb that can make you enjoy a healthy pregnancy.
+Herbal teas during pregnancy can offer various benefits, and Red Raspberry Leaf is a notable example.
 Rich in iron, red raspberry leaf can decrease nausea and ease labor pains.
-So, you can enjoy a cup of red raspberry leaf tea without any worries.
+So, you can enjoy a cup of red raspberry leaf tea without worries.

 2. Peppermint Leaf: